-1. Adjusting cams
+- 1. Adjusting cams

+- Smooth adjustme

-Smooth adjustment Hard adjustment
+Hard adjustment Smooth adjustment

 Left and right adjustment cams must always be set to the same position.
 Never adjust one adjusting cam only.
 Uneven adjustment can cause poor handling and loss of stability, which could lead to an accident.